raghav4/express-sequelize-boilerplate/README.md

   - Add the required environment variables
 - Use the command `npm run dev` to run the project in the development environment

-> Make Sure your MySQL Daemon is running
+> Make Sure your MySQL Daemon is running, **Do not change the files in the config folder**.

 ## Contributing